rshariffdeen/FixMorph/TRAINING.md

 cd /FixMorph
 python3.7 FixMorph.py --conf=/data/backport/linux/20/repair.conf
 ```
-This does not seem to work yet, as the function clone part is still generating
+At the function clone detection stage, this example should obtain the desired
-ast map instead of just querying and return.
+mapping from mongodb and skip the ast map generation.

 _Note:_ There was a bug where I forgot to remove the `func_` prefix for function
 names when saving them to db.
 I am temporarily prepending and removing this